mort666/.github/.github/SUPPORT.md

 ## Submit an issue

 Please follow [this guide](https://portapps.io/doc/reporting-issue/) to file a proper issue report.
-However if reporting an issue for this forked version report here not to upstream.
+However if reporting a specific issue for this forked version report here (i.e. One that only affects our Fork) please do not report to upstream.
+If it affects both this fork and upstream please report here as well as there.

 ## Closure policy